susanyang17/doc/dev-ref/faq.md

-# Does ZSS support user permission control?
+# Does Keikai support user permission control?

   -
     We provide API for you to build your owned permission control.
-User permission feature involves authentication and authorization which is out of ZSS function's scope.
-Since ZSS cannot identify a user, it cannot assign a user with corresponding permissions.
-But you can easily integrate existing framework like Spring Security and implement your user permission features with ZSS.
+User permission feature involves authentication and authorization which is out of Keikai function's scope.
+Since Keikai cannot identify a user, it cannot assign a user with corresponding permissions.
+But you can easily integrate existing framework like Spring Security and implement your user permission features with Keikai.
 Please refer to the following sections:
       - Hide the toolbar and the context menu to prevent editing.
 Please refer to [Keikai spreadsheet Essentials/Working with